Informative vector graphic of a software defined vehicle (SDV)

 What is the Difference Between Software Last and Software First Approaches?

-- Complex Architecture: Tons of ECUs made the system super complex and hard to manage.
+• Complex architecture: The sheer number of ECUs made the system complex and difficult to manage.

 What are the Benefits of Software-Defined Vehicles?